chung-lab/SCAFE/README.md

 <div style="text-align:center"><img src=".github/images/tCRE_definition.png?" width="860"></div>

 ### *SCAFE* extracts transcribed cis-regulatory elements from single-cell RNA-5’end-sequencing data
 Profiling of cis-regulatory elements (CREs, mostly promoters and enhancers) in single cells allows us to interrogate the cell-type specific contexts of gene regulation and genetic predisposition to diseases.
-Single-cell RNA-5’end-sequencing (sc-end5-seq) methods theorectically captures the 5'end of cDNA, which represents transcription start sites (TSS).
-Measuring the RNA output at TSS allows using to precisely locate transcribed CREs (tCREs) on the genome, enabling the quantification of promoter and enhancer activities in single cells. **Figure (a)** shows the sc-end5-seq data signal at the two promoters of gene *DHX30*.
-It highlights the consistency between sc-end5-seq and sc-ATAC-seq data, as well as the dynamic alternaitve TSS usage between resting and stimulated PBMCs.
-SCAFE consists of a set of tools and workflows to identify genuine TSS information from sc-end5-seq data. **Figure (b)** illustrates the stretagies of SCAFE to defined tCRE from TSS information. **Figure (c)** shows the tCREs defined by SCAFE
+Single-cell RNA-5’end-sequencing methods (sc-end5-seq, available from [10xGenomics Chromimum®](https://kb.10xgenomics.com/hc/en-us/articles/360000939852-What-is-the-difference-between-Single-Cell-3-and-5-Gene-Expression-libraries-)) theorectically captures the 5'end of cDNA, which represents transcription start sites (TSS).
+Measuring the RNA output at TSS allows us to precisely locate transcribed CREs (tCREs) on the genome, enabling the quantification of promoter and enhancer activities in single cells. **Figure (a)** shows the sc-end5-seq signal at the two promoters of gene *DHX30*.
+It highlights the consistency between sc-end5-seq and sc-ATAC-seq data, as well as the dynamic alternaitve TSS usage between cell states (i.e. resting and stimulated immune cells). *SCAFE* identify genuine TSS information from sc-end5-seq data. **Figure (b)** illustrates the stretagies of SCAFE to defined tCRE from TSS information. **Figure (c)** shows the tCREs defined by SCAFE